UNICORE-EU/unicore-docs/source/admin-docs/unicorex/building.rst

 Do a ``cd unicorex-dist`` or ``cd registry-dist`` for UNICORE/X or Registry.

-The versions are again defined in the `pom.xml
+The versions are defined in the `pom.xml
 <https://github.com/UNICORE-EU/unicorex/blob/master/unicorex-dist/pom.xml>`__ file!

 tgz